Download and share with clients

 A growing body of evidence shows that massage therapy can be effective for a variety of health conditions.
 Massage is rapidly becoming recognized as an important part of health and wellness, and research is indicating some of what takes place in the body during massage therapy.

-Here are some recent findings on the benefits of massage therapy for health and medical reasons, compiled by the American Massage Therapy Association.
+Here are some recent findings on the benefits of massage therapy for health and medical reasons.

 Massage Therapy for the Pain of Osteoarthritis of the Knee

 Research supported by the National Center for Complementary and Alternative Medicine (NCCAM) showed that sixty minute sessions of Swedish massage once a week for those with osteoarthritis of the knee significantly reduced their pain.
 Each massage therapy session followed a specific protocol, including the nature of massage strokes.
 This is the latest published research study indicating the benefits of massage therapy for those with osteoarthritis of the knee.

 - The study involved a total group of 125 subjects, with 25 receiving the 60-minute massage over 8 weeks, while others received less massage or usual care without massage.

 - Previous studies on massage for the pain of osteoarthritis of the knee showed similar results, but were on a more limited number of subjects.

 Related: Massage Therapy for Osteoarthritis | 2 Credit Hours

 Perlman A, Ali A, Njike VY, et al. Massage therapy for osteoarthritis of the knee: a randomized dose-finding trial.
 PLoS One.
 2012; 7(2):e30248.